97e57e/Medical-Information-Notification-Chatbot/README.md

 Chatbot Service Development with Python

-If you have any aches and pains, tell the chatbot where you're sick Then, chatbot will diagnose you for what kind of disease you have.
+If you have any aches and pains, tell the chatbot where you're sick<br>
+Then, chatbot will diagnose you for what kind of disease you have.
 Also chatbot will tell you a dietary regime and prevention for diseases.

 You can search for curious diseases.